 Sure, a golf course is not quite the same as heading off into the mountains, but it sure beats a walk down the high street, and the fresh air will do you the world of good.

 The networking opportunities

-Relationships are fostered through shared experience, so golf is the perfect opportunity to bond with the people in your life, old or new; more reasons to learn golf!
+Relationships are fostered through shared experience.
+So golf is the perfect opportunity to bond with the people in your life, old or new.

 Low risk of injury

-Unlike a contact sport like football or rugby where the risk of injury is pretty high, golfers have virtually no risk of high impact injuries.
+Unlike a contact sport like football or rugby where the risk of injury is pretty high, golfers have low risk of high impact injuries.

 Challenge and reward

 We all have a slight competitive streak and golf is a great game for providing a challenge every single time you play.
 It is not a fast-paced sport, but rather one of precision which requires dedication and practice, and certainly one that builds discipline.